Note

 remove : Remove a hybrid-connection from a webapp.

 The App Service plan commands enable you to set which key a given hybrid-connection uses.
 There are two keys set on each Hybrid Connection, a primary and a secondary.
-You can choose to use the primary or secondary key with the below commands.
+You can choose to use the primary or secondary key with the following commands.
 This option enables you to switch keys for when you want to periodically regenerate your keys.

 az appservice hybrid-connection --help